 Credit only.
-The following taxes can only be claimed as a credit.
+The following taxes can be claimed only as a credit.

-- Tax on fuels you used for nontaxable uses if the total for the tax year is less than \$750. - Tax on fuel you did not include in any claim for refund previously filed for the tax year.
+- Tax on fuels you used for nontaxable uses if the total for the tax year is less than \$750. - Tax on fuel you did not include in any claim for refund previously filed for any quarter of the tax year.